Coordinate Waste Contracts to Maximize Waste Program Performance

 - Environmental benefits: The recycling of paper, cardboard, metals, plastic, and glass minimizes the amount of waste going to landfills or being incinerated.
 The recycling of furniture, equipment, and supplies also reduces the waste going to landfills.

 - Social benefits: Having staff trained and following all the procedures ensure the proper disposal of items and leads to a healthier and safer environment.
-Studies show, that, particularly younger staff, expect and will be happier in an environment that is more environmentally responsible.
+Studies show that staff, particularly younger staff, expect and will be happier in an environment that is more environmentally responsible.

 - Attach your company’s environmental or sustainability statement or policy that establishes a commitment to environmentally preferable purchasing and sustainability as a pre-requisite in your operations.